-We would like to thank the anonymous reviewers for their valuable comments.
-We would also like to thank Xi Wang for a lot of useful discussions and suggestions.
-This work was partly supported by the National Basic Research Project of China (Project Number 2006CB303106), Specialized Research Fund for the Doctoral Program of Higher Education (Project Number 20060003057) and the National High Technology Research and Development Program of China (Project Number 2007AA01Z336).
-This work was also supported by the Research Grant Council of the Hong Kong Special Administrative Region, China (Project No. 619905).
+The authors would like to thank the anonymous reviewers for their valuable comments.
+They would also like to thank Xi Wang for a lot of useful discussions and suggestions.
+This work was partly supported by the National Basic Research Project of China (Project 2006CB303106), Specialized Research Fund for the Doctoral Program of Higher Education (Project 20060003057), and the National High Technology Research and Development Program of China (Project 2007AA01Z336).
+This work was also supported by the Research Grant Council of the Hong Kong Special Administrative Region, China (Project 619905).